 Among the characteristics of the Pecorino Toscano DOP stands out that of its soft, straw-white colored paste.
-On the palate it releases all the aroma of fresh milk, and recalls the scents of the enchanting Tuscan countryside, bucolic places where flocks are free to graze.
-This too is an extremely important aspect in the production chain of this precious cheese.
+On the palate it releases all the aroma of fresh milk, and recalls the scents of the enchanting Tuscan countryside, bucolic places where the flocks are free to graze.
+This too is an extremely important aspect in the production chain of this fine cheese.

 The curing times of pecorino vary in turn according to their area of origin, and therefore its flavors also change considerably: let's discover them together.